 What’s often the problem is one or more components of a particular campaign not performing as well as you would like them to perform.
-Therefore, you should apply different segments in your AdWords reports and see exactly what the source of the problem is.
+Therefore, you should apply different segments in your Google Ads reports and see exactly what the source of the problem is.

 For instance, concerning the example above, perhaps it was a particular type of device that brought all the traffic with expensive conversions.
 In such a case, you know that there is some problem mobile traffic, but you still don’t know why, so don’t stop your campaign just yet.